terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 A Youtube ad has been popping up on my screen lately that shows a new tiny A/C unit that some genius developed because all existing A/C units are ripping us all off.
 This magical unit has no air ducts (to disperse heat outside).
 You just plug it in and it cools your room within a minute with vastly less energy usage than traditional A/C. The magical A/C unit looks just like the heater in the pic below.
 Anyone with basic common sense understands that the heat has to be transported out of the room somehow.
 Yet apparently many people are buying these things.

 **I dont even have to test one of those A/C units to know it wont cool a room**.
 I know that the people selling it are lying.
-But it may heat a room, because all that energy it uses is dispersed into room.
+But it may heat a room, because all that energy it uses is dispersed into the room.
 So **I know it has potential good uses (just not what's advertised)**.

 <img src="/assets/tldr-5.png" alt="drones" width="18%">